SemLayer: Semantic-aware Generative Segmentation and Layer Construction for Abstract Icons¶

 Key Findings¶

-- Segmentation-as-colorization significantly outperforms direct segmentation: gains of +5.0 mIoU and +16.7 PQ over fine-tuned SAM2*.
+- Coloring-as-Segmentation significantly outperforms direct segmentation: Ours exceeds fine-tuned SAM2* by +5.0 mIoU and +16.7 PQ.

-- gpt-image-1 performs poorly on icon segmentation: mIoU of only 25.4%, demonstrating that general-purpose generative models struggle to understand the semantic structure of icons.
+- gpt-image-1 performs poorly on icon segmentation: With an mIoU of only 25.4%, it suggests general-purpose generative models struggle to grasp icon semantic structures.

-- The fragmented-visibility training strategy is effective: many-to-one completion training enables the model to recover complete shapes from individual fragments.
+- Fragmented visibility training is effective: The many-to-one mapping allows models to recover full shapes from single fragments.

-- The end-to-end pipeline produces directly editable layered SVGs: supporting local recoloring, rotation, scaling, and simple animation.
+- The end-to-end pipeline outputs editable layered SVGs: Specifically supporting local recoloring, rotation, scaling, and simple animations.

 Highlights & Insights¶

-- The paradigm shift of segmentation-as-colorization is particularly elegant: when conventional segmentation methods fail in a specific domain, the key insight is to ask "what task formulation is more amenable to generative models?"
-Colorization is a more natural task for diffusion models—this insight is transferable to other domains where direct segmentation is difficult.
+- The "Segmentation via Coloring" paradigm shift is ingenious: When traditional segmentation fails in specific domains, one should consider what task format is most "friendly" to generative models.
+Coloring is a more natural task for diffusion models, an insight transferable to other domains where direct segmentation is difficult.

-- The data construction pipeline is practical: combining real SVGs from LayerPeeler with GPT-4o/gpt-image-1 synthesis, the authors constructed a segmentation dataset of 8,567 training samples and 50,000 completion triplets at modest manual cost.
+- Practical data construction pipeline: By utilizing LayerPeeler's real SVGs and GPT-mediated synthesis, the authors built a segmentation dataset of 8,567 samples and 50,000 completion triplets with low manual cost.

 Limitations & Future Work¶

-- Only black-and-white line icons are handled: colored and filled icons are not yet covered, though the authors note that color itself serves as a strong semantic cue, making extension relatively straightforward.
+- Limited to B&W line icons: Colored and filled icons are not yet covered (though the authors note that color itself provides strong semantic cues, making expansion relatively straightforward).

-- Highly entangled or heavily occluded icons may fail: the paper acknowledges failure cases (Fig. 9).
+- Highly tangled/occluded icons may fail: The paper acknowledges failure cases in Fig. 9.

-- The test set contains only 48 icons: the evaluation scale is limited and may not represent all icon styles.
+- Small test set: Evaluation on only 48 icons may not fully represent all icon styles.

-- Stochasticity of generative models: multiple runs and averaging are needed to stabilize results.
+- Stochasticity of generative models: Requires multiple runs or averaging to stabilize results.

 Related Work & Insights¶

-- vs. LayerPeeler: LayerPeeler provides a source of existing layered SVG data but lacks a segmentation method; SemLayer builds a complete segmentation–completion–ordering pipeline on top of its data.
+- vs LayerPeeler: LayerPeeler provides the source of real layered SVG data but lacks a robust segmentation method; SemLayer builds a complete segmentation-completion-sorting pipeline on top of it.

-- vs. SAM2: Even after fine-tuning, SAM2 still suffers from fragmentation and alignment issues because its design assumes rich visual cues; the colorization paradigm avoids these problems.
+- vs SAM2: Even after fine-tuning, SAM2 suffers from fragmentation and alignment issues because its design assumes rich visual cues; the coloring paradigm avoids these pitfalls.

 Rating¶

-- Novelty: ⭐⭐⭐⭐⭐ The insight of reframing segmentation as colorization is highly creative, and the three-stage pipeline design is clean and well-motivated.
+- Novelty: ⭐⭐⭐⭐⭐ The insight of redefining segmentation as a coloring task is highly creative.

-- Experimental Thoroughness: ⭐⭐⭐ Quantitative evaluation on 48 test icons is somewhat limited, though qualitative visualizations sufficiently demonstrate the results.
+- Experimental Thoroughness: ⭐⭐⭐ Quantitative evaluation on 48 icons is somewhat limited, though qualitative visualizations are compelling.

-- Writing Quality: ⭐⭐⭐⭐ Problem formalization is clear, with four identified challenges each addressed by a corresponding solution.
+- Writing Quality: ⭐⭐⭐⭐ Problem formalization is clear, with solutions directly addressing the four defined challenges.

-- Value: ⭐⭐⭐⭐ The work has practical application value for design tooling, and the dataset and methodology can lay a foundation for vector graphics understanding.
+- Value: ⭐⭐⭐⭐ High practical value for design tools; the dataset and method lay a foundation for vector graphics understanding.